ecphp/cas-bundle/docs/pages/usage.rst

 Step 3
 ~~~~~~

-If you try to reach a path that is protected by the firewall, you should be automatically
+Once setup, if you try to reach a path that is protected by the firewall, you will be automatically
 redirected to the CAS server login page.

+If you try to reach a path using Ajax (`X-Requested-With: XMLHttpRequest`), there won't be any redirection but
+an error **401** (`Unauthorized`).

-Once you're authenticated, the CAS server will redirect you back to the Symfony application
+Once authenticated on the CAS server, you will be redirected back to the Symfony application and continue the
-and continue the authentication process.
+authentication process.

-If the credentials that you provided were valid, then you'll be authenticated.